Sustainability

 Carbon Capture

 Our energy-efficient production process allows carbon dioxide to be captured for commercial use.
-In fact, POET is the fastest-growing renewable CO2 business in the US, and more renewable CO2 means that less CO2 is harmfully extracted from below the ground.
+In fact, POET is the fastest-growing bioCO2 business in the U.S., and more renewable CO2 means that less CO2 is harmfully extracted from below the ground.

 The safe and responsible use of carbon capture represents a consequential opportunity to transform rural economies and benefit farm families, much like the bioethanol industry has done over the past four decades.
-CO2 technology has the potential to meet the growing demand for low-carbon biofuels, add value to every bushel of corn and every acre of land, and ensure the prosperity of American agriculture for future generations.
+CO2 technology has the potential to add value to every bushel of corn and every acre of land, meet the growing demand for low-carbon biofuels, and ensure the prosperity of American agriculture for future generations.

 Total Water Recovery